openl2m/openl2m/docs/what_is_new.rst

 :doc:`Please read the release notes for more details on each release. <releases/index>`

+* v4.2 adds command-output download or copy-to-clipboard.
+Vlan and description changes can be submitted together.
+  We now supports Python v3.14.
+Reading device hardware info can be disabled globally, per group or per device (saving device read time).

 * v4.1 supports more devices with editing 802.1Q tagged/trunk interfaces.
   OpenL2M now runs on Django 6.0, and uses FontAwesome 7.2 icons.